OCA/purchase-workflow/purchase_internal_validation/README.rst

 =============

 * Set the limit in the Purchase configuration panel
+  By default the limit amount is set to a very high value to prevent conflicts with unit tests in other modules.
 * Add some users to the Purchase / Validator and Purchase / User groups
 * Make sure those users have correct email addresses to receive notifications